 Real investment in family planning can help protect the environment and relieve stress on climate and natural resources.

-Today’s generation of young people is the largest in history, with 3.2 billion people under the age of 25.
-Nearly 90% of these young people live in the developing world, many of them in countries unable to meet the needs of their citizens.
+Today’s generation of young people is the largest in history, with 3.26 billion people under the age of 25.
+Over 80% of these young people live in the developing world, many of them in countries unable to meet the needs of their citizens.
 This reality places much of the developing world at a major crossroads.
 Ensuring that young people can expand their opportunities for education, employment, and a healthy, productive future will make their lives better, and will strengthen the economic and social stability of developing nations.

 Failure to address the needs of this “youth bulge,” however, is likely to open fast-growing countries up to the risk of civil unrest and conflict, and to have dramatic consequences for the stability of the world for decades to come.